 Named for the mulberry farms that once stood here, Mulberry St is now better known as the meat in Little Italy's sauce.
 It's an animated strip, packed with smooth-talking restaurant hawkers (especially between Hester and Grand Sts), wisecracking baristas and a healthy dose of kitschy souvenirs.

 Alcohol was openly traded on the corner of Mulberry and Kenmare Sts during Prohibition, leading to its nickname, the 'Curb Exchange.'
 That police headquarters at the time were only a block away at 240 Centre St is testament to the power of good old-fashioned bribes.
 From this point north, the old-school delis and restaurants of Little Italy give way to the new-school boutiques, galleries and restaurants of Nolita.
 Take a gander at what was once the Ravenite Social Club to see how things have really changed around here.
 Now a designer shoe store, it was once a mobster hangout (originally known as the Alto Knights Social Club).
-Indeed, it was right here that big hitters such as Lucky Luciano and John Gotti (as well as the FBI, which kept a watchful eye from the building across the street) logged time.
+Indeed, it was right here that big hitters such as John Gotti (as well as the FBI, which kept a watchful eye from the building across the street) logged time.
 Only the shop's tile floor remains from the day, the shop windows once an intimidating brick wall.